 Christmas is a great time of year but along with the many ups (eating, drinking and being merry) there is a fairly considerable down.
 Family.

 Sure, we love them... at a healthy distance., but if we're going to see them for a prolonged period of time, conditions have to be perfect.
-For example, if I'm hungover I will never agree to meet up with any of the blood relatives (my children excluded because obviously I don't get to avoid them openly).
+For example, if I'm headachy and tired I will never agree to meet up with any of the blood relatives (my children excluded because obviously, I don't get to avoid them openly).
 I just know that a pounding headache and fragile emotional state will not mix well with my family's particular brand of low-grade simmering resentment and passive aggression.
 Christmas in my experience is not a 'perfect conditions' scenario.
 Everyone is physically uncomfortable, either agitated and hungry before dinner or else debilitatingly full post-gorging.
-No one ever gets the alcohol level quite right.
-Two light on the booze and you'll find you are all too mentally present at the occasion, while too far the other direction is not a good look either.

 Given the volatile environment, it's no wonder that the annual festive family gathering is only ever a few pass remarkable comments away from a screaming match.
 So here is my foolproof tips to fielding passive (or indeed overtly) aggressive family members this Christmas and not homiciding anyone in the process.